 Kate Hilton Better Luck Next Time

 Kate Hilton is the bestselling author of The Hole in the Middle, Just Like Family and Better Luck Next Time.
 Before settling on writing fiction, she pursued careers in law, university administration, publishing and major fundraising.
+Her non-fiction writing has appeared in the National Post, Canadian Living and the Huffington Post, on topics ranging from working motherhood to creativity to reinvention.
 Kate Hilton lives in Toronto in a blended family that includes a husband, two sons, a stepdaughter and a rescue dog.

 It isn’t easy being related to a feminist icon, especially when she’s celebrating the greatest moment of her storied career.

 Just ask the daughters of Lydia Hennessey, who could have it all if only they’d stop self-destructing.
 Mariana, the eldest, is on the verge of throwing away a distinguished reputation in journalism, along with her marriage.
 Nina, the middle daughter, has returned from a medical mission overseas as a changed woman but won’t discuss it with anyone.
 And Beata, the youngest, has a hostile teenaged son who just discovered the existence of a father who didn’t know about him either.
 Meanwhile, their cousin Zoe is making divorce look like a death match, while her brother, Zack, is grappling with the fallout from his popular television dramedy, which is based far too closely on Lydia herself.

 It might be easier to find their paths if they could step out of Lydia’s shadow—but the biggest women’s march in history is underway, and Lydia and her family are at the centre of it.